 This choice selects the Hextile encoding method.
 With Hextile the screen is divided into rectangles, split up in to tiles of 16x16 pixels and sent in a predetermined order.
 Hextile encoding is often the best choice for using in high-speed network environments (e.g. Ethernet local-area networks).

 This choice selects the Raw encoding method.
 This is the simplest of the encoding methods.
 It simply sends all the graphic data of the screen, raw and uncompressed.
 Since this method use the least processing power among the possible methods this is normally the best choice if the server and client runs on the same machine.

 By selecting this option you choose to override the standard compression level used when compressing data with the Tight encoding.
-You can manually select the wanted compression level by entering a number between 1 and 9.
+You can manually select the wanted compression level by entering a number between 0 and 9.
+Level 0 means no compression.
 Level 1 uses a minimum of CPU performance and achieves weak compression ratios, while level 9 offers best compression but is slow in terms of CPU consumption on the server side.
 Use high levels with very slow network connections, and low levels when working over high-speed network connections.
 This applies to the Tight encoding only!

 By selecting this option you choose to override the standard JPEG compression quality of color-rich parts of the screen.
 JPEG is a "lossy" compression method for images that helps the Tight encoding to significantly reduce the size of the image data.
 The drawback is that the resulting image, depending of selected compression ratio, can be blurred and grainy.
 You can manually select the wanted image quality by entering a number between 0 and 9.
 Quality level 0 gives bad image quality but very impressive compression ratios, while level 9 offers very good image quality at lower compression ratios.
 Note that the Tight encoder uses JPEG to encode only those screen areas that look suitable for lossy compression, so quality level 0 does not always mean unacceptable image quality.